yash99thakur/bms/README.md

 # bms
-it is a banking management system prototype which is built in cpp using basic concepts learned in +2.
+It is a banking management system prototype which is built in cpp using functional programming and object oriented concepts.
+It invloves file handling , inorder to create new account of a user.